midhunxavier/midhunxavier.github.io/_pages/about.md

 Hello!
 My name is Midhun Xavier and I am a versatile engineer and researcher with experience in various fields such as Full Stack development, System Engineering, Data Analytics, Robotics, and Blockchain technology.

-I completed my Bachelor's degree in Electronics and Communication Engineering from MG University in 2014 and went on to pursue a Master's degree in Computer Science and Engineering from NIT Trichy, which I completed in 2017.
+I completed my Bachelor's degree in Electronics and Communication Engineering from MG University in 2014 and went on to pursue a Master's degree in Computer Science and Engineering from IIIT, NIT Trichy campus, which I completed in 2017.
 Currently, I am pursuing a Ph.D. in Formal Modelling and Verification of IEC 61499 Systems from LTU, Sweden, which is expected to be completed in 2025.

 In my work experience, I have had the opportunity to work on various interesting projects.
 As a Full Stack developer at RCKR Software Pvt Ltd, I worked on implementing an "Identity Provider Platform" feature and building a health monitoring and recording web application with a configurable content management system.
 I also worked on transforming FHIR to CHbase Data Integration platform and vice versa to transfer health records between two different platforms.